Contact With Birth Parents After Adoption

 With this open communication and the potential for flexibility, there can be good relationships all around.
 This helps provide a warm, loving, and nurturing relationship for everyone involved.

-Birth moms choose the adoptive parents in an open adoption.
-She can discuss with them how much contact with her child she wants.
+After a birth mother chooses you as adoptive parents, she can share how much contact she wants with her child.
 As you begin your adoption journey, it can help to hear things from the birth mother’s point of view.

 In this adoption webinar, you’ll hear from Rebecca, a birth mother who chose adoption for her newborn daughter.
 Living with open adoption and a beautiful friendship with her daughter’s adoptive parents, Rebecca shares insights from her personal experience and answers questions from the audience mixed of prospective birth mothers and adopting parents.
 Rebecca’s heartfelt answers will touch you and help you see the potential open adoption offers a mother, a family, and a child.